standardgalactic/zet/_posts/2020-05-08-rust-verification-tools.md

 but it can be used to detect undefined behaviour and it is important in defining what "unsafe" Rust is and is not allowed to do.
+And I should mention [Sealed Rust] which is
+"Ferrous System's plan to qualify the Rust
+Language and Compiler for use in the Safety Critical domain."